 - Visit the Royal Palace and watch the changing of the guard.

-For more Places to Stay, check out our full Stockholm Neighborhood Guide
+For more Places to Stay, check out our full Stockholm Neighborhood Guide!

 3. Discover the enclave of cool that is Sodermalm

 Just a quick skip over the water from the centre of town is Sodermalm.
 This artsy corner of the city is actually one of Stockholm’s numerous islands and is totally worth your time if you’re into hip hangouts and quirky coffee shops.
+There are a couple of Stockholm’s best hostels in this area as well.

 Take the Sjövägen, a passenger ferry that departs hourly from Nybrokajen, and then spend the day on the island strolling around the relaxed neighbourhood, dipping in and out of trendy shops.
 Make sure to check out its glut of renovated industrial buildings, like Fotografiska, a cool photography gallery.
 In the summer, Tantolunden park is perfect for picnics and chilling on beaches along the water’s edge.